 One page websites and what they look like

 One page website is a website that utilizes jQuery(AJAX) technology to move you around without re-loading the page.
 As a result we all website pages in a single scrolling browser window.
+See the example above by clicking on the image.

 One page website example